microsoft/yardl/docs/docs.md

 Unions are written as the 0-based index of the type followed by the value.

-The index is and written as an unsigned varint and the value if skipped if the type is `null`.
+The index is written as an unsigned varint and the value if skipped if the type is `null`.

 Example values for the union `[null, uint, float]`: